 Since you’ve come here you probably wonder if there are problems for which blockchain is not a magic solution, or maybe it is just a temporary trend, a curiosity?
 Blockchain technology has been used many times in the wrong way.
-Sometimes as buzzword to hype up the solution.
-In the article, I will try to show you what blockchain is, what to consider when selecting blockchain and when you should avoid it.
+Sometimes as a buzzword to hype up the solution.
+In the article, I will try to show you when you should avoid it.
 I’m not going to discourage you from this technology.
 I consider blockchain as valuable for certain implementations and consequently, I work as a Blockchain Developer.

 Why you ain’t gonna need blockchain?